Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Abstract

 \section{Abstract}

-We present comprehensive \textsl{ab initio} calculations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He collisional properties from first principles, employing CCSD(T), potential calculations together with close-coupling dynamical scattering in the \YUMI~framework.
-We derive (in)elastic cross sections, rate coefficients, and pressure-broadening parameters---incl., their rotational dependence up to $|m|=50$, and temperature dependence over the range of 100–800 K. We provide Pad\'e fits for the broadening coefficients as a function of rotational quantum number, enabling extrapolation of the results and integration into spectroscopic databases, including HITRAN and HITEMP.
-The computed potentials for both CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He have a sub-percent precision, and the dynamics-solving code \YUMI~ultimately yields the collisional parameters.
-Among these, the scaled pressure broadening experimental values meet the 10\% precision requirement for exoplanetary sciences with \textit{JWST}.
-This contrasts with the parameters available before the present calculations, which at higher temperatures (T$>$400 K) deviate as much as 5$\times$ from the desired precision requirement.
-All derivations and collisional properties are provided with this manuscript, establishing the first of such a comprehensive \abinit\ foundation for collisional systems with a target molecule having more than two atoms.
+We present comprehensive \textsl{ab initio} fully quantum calculations of CO$_{\rm 2}$--H$_{\rm 2}$ and CO$_{\rm 2}$--He collisional properties.
+Our framework combines CCSD(T) potential-energy-surface calculations with close-coupling dynamical scattering in the \YUMI~framework to derive elastic and inelastic cross sections, rate coefficients, and pressure broadening parameters.
+We characterize the rotational dependence of the broadening coefficients up to $j=25$ for CO$_{\rm 2}$--H$_{\rm 2}$ and $j=40$ for CO$_{\rm 2}$--He, and their temperature dependence over 40--800 K. We also provide Pad\'e fits as a function of rotational quantum number, enabling extrapolation and integration into spectroscopic databases including HITRAN and HITEMP.
+The resulting pressure broadening coefficients reproduce available experimental measurements on an absolute scale, without empirical correction factors, and meet the $\sim$10\% precision requirement identified for \textit{JWST}-era exoplanet atmospheric studies.
+This represents a substantial improvement over previously available parameters, which at higher temperatures ($T>400$ K) can fall outside the desired precision by up to a factor of five.
+All derivations, computed collisional properties, and database-ready products are provided with this manuscript.
+Together, these results establish a comprehensive \textsl{ab initio}, parameter-free, fully quantum foundation for CO$_2$ collisional broadening by H$_2$ and He, while demonstrating the transformative potential of the ab-initio approach for next-generation spectroscopic needs across planetary atmospheres, combustion, health sciences, and fusion-plasma diagnostics.